 You’re against the idea of a freelance editor who is also an author

 I’ve always felt that being an author myself allows me to empathise with my clients in a way that an editor who doesn’t have writing experience can’t.
-Skills I’ve learnt in my writing life have carried over into my editing career (such as my experiences with querying and submitting), allowing me to help my clients even more.
+Skills I’ve learnt in my writing life have carried over into my editing career, allowing me to help my clients even more.
 I feel more connected to my clients because I share in their struggles – I’ve been in their shoes.
 And I keep a healthy separation by never taking on a project that sounds too similar to something I’m writing myself.

 If you’re concerned about having a freelance editor who is also an author, I’m not the person for you.